Jan Wenzel Schmidt

-Jan Wenzel Schmidt (born 8 October 1991 in Magdeburg) is a German politician for the AfD and since 2021 member of the Bundestag, the federal diet.
-Schmidt is member of the AfD Saxony-Anhalt in Saxony-Anhalt.
+Jan Wenzel Schmidt (born 8 October 1991) is a German politician for the AfD and since 2021 member of the Bundestag, the federal diet.
+Schmidt is member of the Saxony-Anhalt branch of his party.

 Life and politics

 Schmidt joined the AfD in 2014.
-One year later he co-founded their rightwing extremist youth organization Junge Alternative (Young Alternative for Germany) and became their first chairman.
+One year later, he co-founded their youth organization Junge Alternative (Young Alternative for Germany) and became their first chairman.
 In 2016 Schmidt was elected to the Landtag of Saxony-Anhalt.
 He became member of the Bundestag in 2021.
 He was re-elected in the 2025 German federal election, winning his constituency with 43.2% of the vote.

+Shortly before Christmas 2025, the state executive committee of the AfD Saxony-Anhalt requested that Schmidt be expelled from the AfD and to revoke his membership rights.
+The latter has now been confirmed by the state arbitration court of the AfD.
+While the AfD's expulsion proceedings against him are ongoing, Schmidt remains a member of the AfD but has no membership rights.

+Schmidt was secretary general of the AfD Saxony-Anhalt from 2022 until his departure from the position in 2025 due to various allegations against him..
+The state executive committee has accused him of employing staff from his own private e-cigarette company as mini-jobbers in his Bundestag office, at the taxpayers' expense.

+In January 2026, an AfD party tribunal confirmed that Wenzel would lose his membership rights.
+It accused him of fictitious employment and lobbying.